-There are different methods of stitching a pattern, including the cross-country method where one colour is stitched at a time, or the parking method where one block of fabric is stitched at a time and the end of the thread is “parked” at the next point the same colour occurs in the pattern.
+There are different methods of stitching a pattern, including the cross-country method where one colour is stitched at a time.
+Or the parking method where one block of fabric is stitched at a time.
+At the end of the thread is “parked” at the next point the same colour occurs in the pattern.
 If you’re purchasing a comprehensive beginners kit it will include threads, needle, basic instructions and the chart .
-If in personal tuition is your preferred way of learning, I also demonstrate different methods as part of my courses for beginners.
+If in personal tuition is your preferred way of learning.
+I also demonstrate different methods as part of my courses for beginners.

 A Short History

 Cross stitch is the oldest form of embroidery and can be found all over the world.
 Many folk museums show examples of clothing decorated with cross stitch.
 Especially from continental Europe, Asia, and Eastern and Central Europe.